tianjianl/tianjianl/README.md

 My research interests mainly concern representation learning in non-Euclidean structures, especially using graph neural networks to enhance the performace of traffic planning and forecasting models.

-My other fields of interest includes the application of graph neural networks in recommender systems.
+My other fields of interest include recommender systems, knowledge graphs and information retrieval.

 I am also an amateur Go(the chess, not the programming language) player and a San Antonio Spurs fan since 2011.